MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

 ## Reporting Issues

 As mentioned above, this feature is a beta feature available only in Developer Mode, which means you may hit issues.
-If that happens, report the issue via [Feedback Hub](hololens-feedback.md) so we can investigate and improve the product.
-Along with the feedback, make sure to include:
+If that happens, so we can investigate and improve the product, please

+1. Report the issue via [Feedback Hub](hololens-feedback.md) under the H**ologram accuracy, stability, and reliability** category and include:
     1. A description of problem, including the expected behavior and experienced behavior
-1. A [Mixed Reality Capture](holographic-photos-and-videos.md) of the issue
+    1. A Mixed Reality [video capture](holographic-photos-and-videos.md#capture-a-mixed-reality-video) of the issue
-1. Your email address or contact information so we can reach out in case we have questions
+2. Open a support case at [https://aka.ms/hlsupport](https://aka.ms/hlsupport) and share the Feedback Hub URL, so we can reach out in case we have follow-up questions